This is what former head teacher Sharon Hogan, of Midland Road nursery school and children's centre, says:

 - Recruit support from business and individuals to ensure future growth.

 - Deliver exceptional and stimulating books to registered children with support from the nursery/ children’s centre.

 - Ambitiously grow our scheme to other deserving areas within Bradford.

 *****Latest Book Figures

-We have also had a total of 398 'graduates' - children who have had their 5th birthday and graduated from us!
+We also have more than 1,000 'graduates' - children who have had their 5th birthday and graduated from us!

-There are also 231 children in the Canterbury catchment area (in Little Horton ward) who are now part of the Better Start Bradford scheme, which was set up after the success of Canterbury Imagine.
+There are now 392 children in the Canterbury catchment area (in Little Horton ward) who are now part of the Better Start Bradford scheme, which was set up after the success of Canterbury Imagine.